iOS Setup

 Product IDs Not Found

-- Verify product IDs match exactly between code and App Store Connect
+- Product IDs match exactly between code and App Store Connect

-- Ensure products are in "Ready to Submit" or "Approved" state
+- Products are in "Ready to Submit" or "Approved" state

 Sandbox Testing Issues